 Nissan faces safety fine in Mississippi as union rally looms

-There are 6 comments on the Daily Times story from 11 hrs ago, titled Nissan faces safety fine in Mississippi as union rally looms.
-In it, Daily Times reports that:
+There are 7 comments on the Canada.com story from Thursday Mar 2, titled Nissan faces safety fine in Mississippi as union rally looms.
+In it, Canada.com reports that:

 A federal workplace safety agency wants to fine Nissan Motor Co. more than $21,000, saying the company's Mississippi plant should have better trained a maintenance worker who lost three fingers in July.